How to Pass a Continuing Disability Review in New York Image

 • Lab tests and scan results

 If you’re working part-time, include information about your job duties and earnings.
-You’ll need to show that you’re not engaging in substantial gainful activity (SGA).
+Also, you’ll need to show that you’re not engaging in substantial gainful activity (SGA).

 What to Expect During the Review